hacks-guide/Guide-WiiU/docs/user-guide/sd-preparation.md

 #### **Haxchi**

 ?> **Notice**
-    The info.json and manifest.install files are not needed for the modding proccess and therefore can be deleted.
+    The info.json and manifest.install files are not needed for the modding process and therefore can be deleted.
 1. Insert your Wii U's SD card into your PC
 1. Create a folder called `install` on the root of your SD Card
 1. Create a folder called `hbc` in the `install` folder you created